kkroening/ffmpeg-python/README.md

     .run()
 ```

-`ffmpeg-python` takes care of running `ffmpeg` with the command-line arguments that correspond to the above filter diagram, and it's easy to what's going on and make changes as needed.
+`ffmpeg-python` takes care of running `ffmpeg` with the command-line arguments that correspond to the above filter diagram, and it's easy to see what's going on and make changes as needed.

 <img src="https://raw.githubusercontent.com/kkroening/ffmpeg-python/master/doc/screenshot.png" alt="Screenshot" align="middle" width="60%" />